-Proposal No. 3: To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accountants for the fiscal year ending June 30, 2021.
+Proposal No. 4: To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2022.

 In addition, you are entitled to vote on any other matters that are properly brought before the Annual Meeting.